Hartwick College is an equal opportunity employer.

 As a condition of employment, all finalists for employment and current employees transferring into senior administrative, sensitive, financial, information technology, or student-oriented positions are required to sign a Release of Information Form authorizing the College to conduct a thorough background check.
 If you are appointed to a position at Hartwick College, you will be provided the appropriate form to conduct the background check.

 Non-Discrimination and Harassment

 Hartwick College holds high expectations of each member of the Hartwick community.
-In compliance with federal law, including provisions of Title IX of the Education Amendments of 1972 as amended and Sections 504 of the Rehabilitation Act of 1973, Hartwick College does not discriminate on the basis of race, sex, color, national or ethnic origin, religion, age, marital status, disability, military service, sexual orientation, gender identity or gender expression in its administration of education policies, programs or activities; it’s admissions policies; or employment.
-Information about Hartwick’s compliance with Federal Law Title VI of the Civil Rights Act of 1964 as amended and Title IX of the Education Amendments of 1972 can be found on our Title IX webpage.
+In compliance with federal law, including provisions of Title IX of the Education Amendments of 1972 as amended and Sections 504 of the Rehabilitation Act of 1973, Hartwick College does not discriminate on the basis of age, creed, disability, domestic violence victim status, gender identity or expression, familial status, marital status, military status, national origin, predisposing genetic characteristics, pregnancy-related condition, prior arrest or conviction record, sex, retaliation for opposing unlawful discriminatory practices, or other classes protected by applicable law in its administration of education policies, programs or activities; it’s admissions policies; or employment.
+For information about Hartwick’s compliance with federal and state non-discrimination laws such as Title VII of the Civil Rights Act of 1964 as amended, Title IX of the Education Amendments of 1972, and New York Human Rights Law, click on the links below: